AbsaOSS/spark-hats/README.md

 ## Motivation

 Here is a small example we will use to show you how `spark-hats` work.
-The important hthing is that the dataframe contains an array of struct fields.
+The important thing is that the dataframe contains an array of struct fields.

 ```scala